Advances in Digital Pathology

 Through digital image analysis, pathology labs leverage artificial intelligence (AI)-based analytical tools and algorithms to improve a pathologist’s workflow and decrease human errors that may arise during sample processing.

-Analysis of acquired images is semi-automated through digital pathology software, which allows a pathologist to investigate a slide by directly annotating the digital image with measurements made within the software.
+Analysis of acquired images is semi-automated through digital pathology software, which allows a pathologist to investigate a slide by directly annotating the digital image with measurements made within the laboratory software system.

 Image acquisition management within the software and pattern analysis on digitized images enable the interpretation of pathology information for clinical diagnosis.
 Pathologists can evaluate and compare their diagnoses with historical data that is stored in the cloud and processed within the same image analysis software.